grimsteel/go-blog/posts/intro-to-go.md

 | bool |  | bool |
 | char\* |  | string |

-\*What is a rune?
-A rune is a single Unicode codepoint.
-These become relevant when finding the length of a string with non-ASCII characters, but we won’t be using runes in this guide.

 Like other modern languages, Go does have a built-in string type.

 Go’s operators are effectively the same as C. It includes the standard arithmetic, bitwise, and relational operators you’re likely familiar with.

 #### Variable Declaration

 Variables can either be declared with the var keyword or the walrus operator.
-Multiple variables — even those of *different types —* can be declared and assigned in a single statement.
-(Will)
+Multiple variables — even those of *different types —* can be declared and assigned in a single statement[^gist].

 Go infers types from the right-hand side of the expression, but an explicit type annotation can be added to the declaration statement.
-In this case, all variables in the declaration must have the same type.
-(Will)
+In this case, all variables in the declaration must have the same type[^gist].

 ```go
 // the two following statements are equivalent